istio/istio.io/content/docs/examples/advanced-gateways/front-proxy/index.md

     EOF
     {{< /text >}}

-1. Create service entries for `httpbin.org` and `www.google.com` to make them accessible from the ingress gateway:
+1. Create service entries for the `httpbin.org` and `www.google.com` services to make them accessible from the ingress gateway:

     {{< text bash >}}
     $ kubectl apply -f - <<EOF